Kuala Pembuang

 Kuala Pembuang (abbreviated: KLP; كوالا فمبواڠ) is the capital, administrative center, and economic center of Seruyan Regency, Central Kalimantan, Indonesia.
-Initially, Kuala Pembuang was a sub-district (in the administrative division of the Seruyan Hilir district) before being divided into two sub-districts, namely Kuala Pembuang I and Kuala Pembuang II.
+Initially, Kuala Pembuang formed a single administrative urban village or kelurahan (in the administrative division of the Seruyan Hilir district) before being divided into two kelurahan, namely Kuala Pembuang I (covering 49 km^{2}) and Kuala Pembuang II (covering 74 km^{2}).

-Kuala Pembuang is known to be rich in natural resources and has beautiful natural scenery.
-Thus, this city has many places of interest to tourists.
-Even so, the development of this city is still constrained by limited funds.
+Kuala Pembuang and its surroundings are known to be rich in natural resources and have beautiful natural scenery.
+Thus, this town has many places of interest to tourists.
+Even so, the development of this town is still constrained by limited funds.